PipesAndFiltersProject/StudentPassing/TestDataGenerator/README.md

    currentlyFinished = threadsFinished;
    }
 ```
-Obviously the file saving threads notify the main thread about them finishing the file ops using a condition variable.
+Obviously the file saving threads notify the main thread about them finishing the file operations using a condition variable.

 Condition variables and mutexes were used for this.
-This resulted in more complicated but still faster implementation, taking usually less than 130ms to execute the tool.
+This resulted in *much* more complicated but faster implementation, taking usually less than 130ms to execute the tool.
 Another 25% off execution time, compared to first implementation using threads, and 50% faster compared to the original, one thread implementation doing all file writing in sequence.

 | Execution | Time | Faster than sequential |
 |---------|----------|---------|